Approach and Action Principles

 Operational Risk Management

-At each business site, in addition to focusing on specific risks addressed annually, risks inherent in regular operations are also identified and assessed based on internal and external conditions, and are managed as individual risks (see table below).
-There are over 1,400 individual risks, and as a means of reducing risks daily, when there are any changes to environments and conditions that serve as prerequisites for identified risks (business environments, work environments, people, equipment, work procedures, quality standards, etc.), these risks are reviewed and updated, or handled as new risks.
-A periodical risk review is also undertaken during the RM Promotion Campaign every September.
+At each business site, in addition to focusing on specific risks addressed annually (focus areas), risks inherent in regular operations are also identified and assessed based on internal and external conditions, and are managed as individual risks (see serious risk categories).
+There are over 1,300 individual risks and we conduct risk mitigation on a daily basis by reviewing risk-management measures, when there are any changes to or variations in the environments and conditions that serve as prerequisites for identified risks (business environments, work environments, people, equipment, work procedures, quality standards, etc.), and taking measures against new risks.
+A periodic risk review is also undertaken company-wide during “RM Promotion Month” every September.

 • Explosions and fires